sublimetext-io/docs.sublimetext.io/docs/guide/example-setups/remote_dev.md

 you may end up running code from the old branch.

-## rmate for editing
+## rmate

 Running `rmate README.md` from your server will open the file on your laptop for editing.
-This is great for editing files from your server that aren't part of your project.
+This is great for editing files from your server that are not part of your project.

 The install instructions can be found over on [RemoteSubl][] package website.
 Mainly you need to install RemoteSubl package from PackageControl,